A fool with a tool is still a fool

 Here is a way to do better:

-Numbers don’t just liven up your texts but are also important for implementing the motto: “Don’t prove, just explain.” that I have described above and at the end of the page “Gain interest through your previous achievements”.
+Numbers don’t just liven up your texts but are also important for implementing the motto: “Don’t prove, just explain.”
+I have described above and at the end of the page “Gain interest through your previous achievements”.
 By the way, if you cannot avoid mentioning a negative number in your application documents, you should write it nicely hidden within words (e.g. 156 correct answers for nine mistakes).

 I have prepared some examples of this as well.
 First, let’s take a look at a few statements where potential is wasted: